-A recent paper published in the Lancet looked at how effective antidepressants are, and this has been reported on in the media, looked at the effectiveness of antidepressants.
-Since media outlets don’t necessarily have strong research literacy, let’s take a look at what the paper itself has to say.
+A recent paper published in the Lancet, and reported on in the media, looked at the effectiveness of antidepressants.
+Since media outlets don’t necessarily have strong research literacy, let’s look at what the paper itself has to say.
 My earlier post on research literacy explains some of the terms I’ll be using here.

 A systematic review involves collecting a body of relevant literature on a topic using academic databases and search terms that are clearly specified, and then narrowing that down by applying certain criteria to find studies that are academically rigorous and fit with the research parameters being considered.
 Typically, different investigators go through this process independently, then come to a consensus on which studies to include in the review.
 The results are then evaluated to get a picture of the current state of the evidence.

 Inclusion criteria for the meta-analysis